-- the information given in the Governors' Report including the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Governors' Report and the Strategic Report have been prepared in accordance with applicable legal requirements.
+- the information given in the Governors' report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Governors' report has been prepared in accordance with applicable legal requirements.

 Matters on which we are required to report by exception